Straight to the Point

 The best plastic cutting board is the OXO Good Grips Cutting Board.
 It's durable, sturdy, and well-priced and comes in a range of sizes.

 For all the attention cooks give to their knives, it's a good idea to spend just a little time thinking about what kind of surface those knives are being used on.
 Cutting board options abound, including many different types of wood, composite materials, plastics, and (*shudder*) glass.
 For this review, we've examined plastic cutting boards to find our favorites—the most durable and gentlest on your knives.
-We're currently working on a wood cutting board review, so stay tuned for that in the coming months.
 Read on for our top picks, testing methodology, results, and a (brief) discussion of wood versus plastic cutting boards.

 Of all the plastic cutting boards tested for this review, Yoshihiro's Hi-Soft cutting boards felt closest to wood; cutting on them is pure pleasure.
 They're also very gentle on knives, but you need to be more careful working with these boards: aggressive and sloppy knife work will do damage to the softer thermoplastic material.
 They're also not dishwasher safe, which means hand-washing is your only option.

 Which Cutting Board Material is Best: Wood or Plastic?

 For a while, most folks just assumed plastic cutting boards were more sanitary than wood.
 After all, they're nonporous and, in theory, easier to sanitize.
 The reality is more complicated.
 Plastic is less porous than wood and so, when new, it's easier to sanitize.
 But with time, as scratches develop—especially deep ones where bacteria can hide and fester—plastic becomes increasingly difficult to keep clean.
 Eventually, a plastic board needs to be thrown out.